saidvandeklundert/saidvandeklundert.github.io/_posts/2019-06-8-templating-for-network-engineers-in-saltstack.md

 {% raw %}{{ nested_dict.some_key }}{% endraw %}
 ```

-This will make it possible use the dictionary as an instruction to generate the configuration for a service.
+This will make it possible to use the dictionary as an instruction to generate the configuration for a service.
 You can, for instance, attach an inline pillar when calling a state through the API and use the dictionary to pass whatever you want to the template.